-- 47 Notwithstanding the changes to the Development Plan since the application was last considered, the principle of residential development is well established through the Tier 1 Settlement status in TAYplan and the allocation as Site H15 in LDP2 (and the previous Local Development Plan).
+- The principle of residential development is well established through the Tier 1 Settlement status in TAYplan and the allocation as Site H15 in LDP2 (and the previous Local Development Plan).
 Furthermore, the PPP (02/01482/IPM) approved in 2016, and modified in July 2020, provides a permission for 25 years from the original approval date; until September 2041.
-A first phase development of 150 affordable units has already been consented, with 112 completed and occupied to the northwest. - 48 The principle of residential development is thus established.
+A first phase development of 150 affordable units has already been consented, with 112 completed and occupied to the northwest.
+A further 159 dwellings (16/02156/AMM) were consented for the south of the site in October 2020, but development has not commenced to date. - The principle of residential development is thus established.
 It is, however, necessary to undertake an assessment of the detail of this proposal.